YR72dpi/SecuredWhisker/README.md

 - React-native front
 - Gateway if necessary
 - Crypt private key on local storage in AES with the user password
+- Connect with other device with privite key transfers
+- send image (transmit the base64) (which means that you have to determine the type of message)
+- everything that passes through the web socket in TLV
+- make it https less
+- passing all of the stack in typescript (no php) (or in Go, who know ?)

 ## Support me 😘